MITx-CTL-SC4x/w10-caseStudy-sql1/README.md

 # SC4x | Week 10 | Case Study | SQL 1

 ## Overview
-The app evaluates and provides feedback on a single SQL query using an AI API (OpenAI, Gemini, or Claude).
+The app uses an AI API (OpenAI, Gemini, or Claude) to evaluate and provide feedback on a SQL query to calculate the number of customers in the dataset from the city of 'sao paulo'.

 ## Prerequisites
 - Python 3.6 or later